salmasumona/python_learning/README.md

 ## Lab 1: The Smart Survey Onboarding Engine

-This Python program collects user information and automatically assigns an access tier based on predefined business rules
+This Python program building an entry portal for an automated processing system.
+The script must interview a human user, gather their basic profile info, and evaluate their clearance tier based on strict age rules.

 ## Requirements